These blueberry buttermilk muffins are fluffy, flavorful, and moist. Bursts of juicy blueberry are dotted throughout a soft and fluffy muffin base.

 Buttermilk substitute

 If you can, use buttermilk.
-A buttermilk substitute won't ever give the same tang and taste as real buttermilk.
+A buttermilk substitute will give a different tang and taste than real buttermilk.
 However, it will still help to create tender muffins.

 Mix milk along with an acid such as lemon juice or vinegar.
 (White vinegar or apple cider vinegar work well.)
 There is a buttermilk substitute recipe in the notes on the printable recipe card at the bottom of the post.